United Reformed Church

 Part one: General

-To provide a unified scheme for the remuneration of stipendiary ministers of the word and sacraments (ministers) and church related community workers (CRCWs) in the service of the Kingdom of God within the United Reformed Church.
+This Plan provides a unified scheme for the remuneration of stipendiary Ministers of the Word and Sacraments (ministers) and Church Related Community Workers (CRCWs) thereafter known as ministers in the service of the Kingdom of God within the United Reformed Church.

 2.1 The whole ministry of the URC is to be made available to the whole of the Church and the financial responsibility for this ministry is to be shared throughout the whole of the Church.

-2.2 The General Assembly has agreed that the ministers and CRCWs of the Church should be deployed by synods in ways that respond to the many different mission opportunities in different places.
+2.2 The General Assembly has agreed that stipendiary ministers of the Church should be deployed by Synods in ways that respond to the many different mission opportunities in different places.
 There will be no one pattern and the patterns that emerge should not be constrained by the availability of local finance.

 2.3 The complementary commitment of local churches is to contribute to the costs of the whole Church’s ministry according to the congregation’s means.
 This payment is the first charge on the local church’s income.
-The contributions of local churches will be paid into the Ministry and Mission Fund, from which the stipend of ministers and CRCWs, and other payments detailed in the Plan, will be drawn.
+The contributions of local churches will be paid into the Ministry and Mission Fund, from which the stipend of ministers, and other payments detailed in the Plan, will be drawn.

 2.4 Consistent with this approach to funding ministry, the General Assembly discourages the payment of local stipend supplements.